Environmental Hub, BH2 5JF

 - The building has been designed to be a flagship for future innovation as a development with high environmental credentials, directly in response to the Climate and Ecological Emergency declaration.

 - The ambition is to be a carbon neutral site in-use.
-The aim is for the main building to achieve Passivhaus status; it is being designed to function with minimal heating and cooling requirements.
+The main building has been built to Passivhaus standards; it is designed to function with minimal heating and cooling requirements.
 This is achieved through careful design including high levels of insulation, efficient heating/cooling/ventilation technologies.
-Solar PV panels are also being provided.
+Solar PV panels have also been provided.

 - Most of the materials used in the construction of this project have been sourced locally, with some being from recycled sources.
 Similarly, many of these materials are recyclable for future use.

-- Where the old lifeguard unit stood, planting to enhance the natural vegetation on the cliff will be carried out (set out in a landscape plan) and a green roof will all provide benefits for biodiversity and carbon fixing in addition to improving the visual aspect of the locality.
+- Planting has been used to enhance the natural vegetation on the cliff and a green roof provides benefits for biodiversity and carbon fixing in addition to improving the visual aspect of the locality.